UHBiocomputation/UH-biocomputation-web/content/pages/01-index.rst

 :slug: 01-index
 :status: hidden

-The `Biocomputation Research Group <#>`__ forms part of the `Centre for Computer Science and Informatics Research (CCSIR)`_, which is based within the `Science and Technology Research Institute (STRI)`_ at the `University of Hertfordshire`_.
+The `Biocomputation Research Group <#>`__ forms part of the `Centre for Computer Science and Informatics Research (CCSIR)`_ at the `University of Hertfordshire`_.
 Research in the Biocomputation Research Group involves the development of computational models to study biological systems, and the application of biologically-inspired machine learning algorithms for the analysis of real-world data.
 Members of the Biocomputation Group analyse and simulate computational models at different levels of complexity, and collaborate closely with leading experimentalists in the UK and abroad.

 |